jina-ai/jina/docs/fundamentals/client/third-party-client.md

 (third-party-client)=
 # Third-party clients

-This page is about accessing the Flow with other clients, e.g. `curl` and other programming language than python.
+This page is about accessing the Flow with other clients, e.g. `curl`, or programming languages other than python.

 ## HTTP